menyawino/scRNA-seq/README.md

 # scRNA-seq
-A repository where I practice scRNA-seq analysis from different papers
+A repository where I practice scRNA-seq analysis by re-analyzing my favorite papers